 Moynaq was indeed once an important fishing town, but the water the city was once located on receded a long time ago.
 It was the ecological disaster of the Aral Sea, which turned this fishing port into a sunbaked town surrounded by the desert.
 The shrinking of the Aral Sea is considered one of the most severe anthropogenic ecological disasters of all time.
-Once one of the world’s four largest lakes, the Aral Sea has been declined to 10 % of its former size, since the 1960s.
+Once one of the world’s four largest lakes, the Aral Sea has shrunk to 10 % of its former size since the 1960s.

 No other city around the Aral Sea was affected by this disaster more severely than Moynaq.
 The water’s edge is now more than 150km away from the city, and the former fishing fleet of Moynaq sits in a surreal setting in the middle of the desert.
 It is a bizarre, almost post-apocalyptic experience to view Bactrian camels roam around the rusting ships.

 When the lake began to recede, the fisherman at first followed the water’s edge, but after a while, the rising salinity levels of the shrinking lake killed off the entire fish population.
 The ships were simply left in the middle of the desert.
 Since then, several ships have been collected from the desert and now rest in a “cemetery of ships” at the edge of town.
 Since fishing was no longer a source of income for the city, the population began to constantly decline for more than three decades.
 For the last 10 years, oil and gas has been found in the old sea bed of the Aral Sea, and lots of drilling rigs now occupy the empty desert around Moynaq.
 Nowadays, the town seems to be more alive, with lots of new constructions and buildings in the main street.